AdobeDocs/experience-platform.ja-JP/help/etl/home.md

 ### Read data from [!DNL Experience Platform]

-Using the [!DNL Catalog API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/catalog.yaml), you can fetch all batches between a specified start time and end time, and sort them by the order they were created.
+Using the [[!DNL Catalog API]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/catalog.yaml), you can fetch all batches between a specified start time and end time, and sort them by the order they were created.

 **リクエスト**